 - Services and manufacturing sector sentiment has been tepid for three years now, following a notable deceleration in 2021 and 2022.
+In recent months, services PMI has been on the rise.
 We expect large business sentiment to be torn between policy uncertainty, including potentially rising input costs due to tariffs, and an improved outlook for capex and Fed easing.